Polio - The Amazing Dr. Jonas Salk

 Famous People who Suffered from Polio

-I think this would be heartbreaking for Dr. Jonas Salk if he was still alive, as his vaccine is 100% effective, and children under five surely don't deserve to be paralyzed from this disease.
+I think this would be heartbreaking for Dr. Jonas Salk, if he was still alive, to know his vaccine is 100 percent effective, yet children under five are still becoming paralyzed from this disease.
 The radical element in these countries is certainly a force to be reckoned with, and this difficult situation will not be resolved overnight.

 © 2014 Pamela Oglesby